mu-ni/memo/bq/14principles.md

   S - not for internal use only, but attract more external developers T - make a standard for AI application development workflow
-      Last quarter, planed to attract at least 100 developers to use our system A - But, many internal projects need to be supported, higher priority don't have enough energy to promote and operate our product projects we need to supported are more than our expection R - it is a pity, we didn't achieve it, hope do it later
+      Last quarter, planed to attract at least 100 developers to use our system A - But, feedback from delivery team is very well many internal projects need to be supported, higher priority don't have enough resource to promote and operate our product projects we need to supported are more than our expection R - it is a pity, we didn't achieve it, hope do it later